 Ketorolac Tromethamine Tablets

-- The recommended total daily dose of ketorolac tromethamine tablets (maximum 40 mg) is significantly lower than for ketorolac tromethamine injection (maximum 120 mg) (see DOSAGE AND ADMINISTRATION and Transition from ketorolac tromethamine injection to ketorolac tromethamine tablets).
+• The recommended total daily dose of ketorolac tromethamine tablets (maximum 40 mg) is significantly lower than for ketorolac tromethamine injection (maximum 120 mg) (see DOSAGE AND ADMINISTRATION and Transition from ketorolac tromethamine injection to ketorolac tromethamine tablets).

 Ketorolac Injection Description

-Ketorolac Tromethamine Injection, USP is a member of the pyrrolo-pyrrole group of nonsteroidal anti-inflammatory drugs (NSAIDs).
-The chemical name for ketorolac tromethamine is (±)-5-benzoyl-2,3-dihydro-1H-pyrrolizine-1-carboxylic acid, compound with 2-amino-2-(hydroxymethyl)-1,3-propanediol (1:1), and the structural formula is presented in Figure 1.
+Ketorolac tromethamine is a member of the pyrrolo-pyrrole group of nonsteroidal anti-inflammatory drugs (NSAIDs).
+The chemical name for ketorolac tromethamine is (±)-5-benzoyl-2, 3-dihydro-1H-pyrrolizine-1-carboxylic acid, compound with 2-amino-2-(hydroxymethyl)-1,3-propanediol, and the structural formula is presented in Figure 1.

 Ketorolac Injection - Clinical Pharmacology

 Ketorolac tromethamine is a nonsteroidal anti-inflammatory drug (NSAID) that exhibits analgesic activity in animal models.
-The mechanism of action of ketorolac, like that of other NSAIDs, is not completely understood but may be related to prostaglandin synthetase inhibition.
-The biological activity of ketorolac tromethamine is associated with the S-form.
-Ketorolac tromethamine possesses no sedative or anxiolytic properties.
+The mechanism of ketorolac, like that of other NSAIDs, is not completely understood but may be related to prostaglandin synthetase inhibition.
+The biological activity of ketorolac tromethamine possesses no sedative or anxiolytic properties.

 Ketorolac tromethamine is a racemic mixture of [-]S- and [+]R-enantiomeric forms, with the S-form having analgesic activity.